Doctor of Education (EdD International) *

 Study facilities

-The Department of Education on Frenchay Campus has excellent facilities and resources for learning and teaching.
+The School of Education and Childhood on Frenchay Campus has excellent facilities and resources for learning and teaching.
 Its modern, purpose-built facilities feature high-quality teaching rooms equipped with the latest technology, excellent IT resources, and a dedicated open learning area.

-Our research centre, BRIDGE, holds seminars approximately monthly with a variety of staff and postgraduate students from across the University, and national and international speakers.
+Our Education and Childhood Research Groups (ECRG) hold regular face-to-face and online seminars with a variety of staff and postgraduate students from across the University, and national and international speakers.

 Find out more about the facilities and resources UWE Bristol has to offer.